nathanansel28/40.014-ESA-webapp/README.md

 3. Virtual env (env) should be created.
 Run `python -m uvicorn main:app --reload`

 Uvicorn should be running on [http://127.0.0.1:8000]

+## Back End Part 2

+1. Open a new terminal, ensure that your directory is in the server folder (do `cd server`)
+2. In the server directory, run `run flask`

+Flask should be running on [http://127.0.0.1:5000]

 ## Front End